deep-entertainment/egoventure/docs/theming.md

 ## Introduction

-*EgoVenture* games are very artistic and feature a lot of images and graphics.
+*EgoVenture* games typically feature a lot of images and graphics.
 All aspects of the game look can be customized using Godot's [theming features](https://docs.godotengine.org/en/stable/tutorials/gui/gui_skinning.html).

 A starter theme resource called _theme.tres_ is already available in the *EgoVenture game template*.